istio/istio.io/content/about/contribute/style-guide/index.md

 |Set the value of the `ports` field in the configuration file. | Set the value of the "ports" field in the configuration file.
 |The value of the `rule` field is a `Rule` object.           | The value of the "rule" field is a `Rule` object.

+## Use title capitalization for `title:` front-matter

+The text for the `title:` front-matter should use full title capitalization (first letter of every word).
+This is unlike headings within the document, as described below.

 ### Only capitalize the first letter of headings

 For any headings, only apply an uppercase letter to the first word of the heading, except if a word is a proper noun or an acronym.
+Note that the `title:` annotation in markdown uses full capitalization.

 |Do                      | Don't
 |------------------------|-----